Gilligan’s Island Transcript

 Gilligan winces in sympathy.

-Japanese Sailor rises to his fit, throws a judo-punch, which Ginger dodges, and she tosses him face-first to the ground.
+Japanese Sailor rises to his feet, throws a judo-punch which Ginger dodges, and she tosses him face-first to the ground.

 He rises to his knees and Ginger gives him a karate-chop to his back, laying him out.